medvedevgroup/ESSCompress/README.md

        Syntax: ./essCompress [parameters]

-       mandatory parameters:
-       -i [filepath]     Full path for input file.
-	   -k [INT]          k-mer size (must be >=4)
+	   -k [int]          k-mer size (must be >=4)
+	   -i [input-file]   Path to input file.

-	   optional parameters:
+	   optional arguments:
-	   -a [INT]          DEFAULT=1.
+	   -a [int]          Default=1.
 Sets a threshold X, such that k-mers that appear less than X times in the input dataset are filtered out.
 	   -f                Fast compression mode: uses less memory, but achieves smaller compression ratio.
-	   -h                Print this Help.
 	   -v                Enable verbose mode: print more useful information.
-	   -c                Verify correctness: check that all the distinct k-mers in the input file appears exactly once in the compressed output file.
+	   -c                Verify correctness: check that all the distinct k-mers in the input file appears exactly once in compressed file.
+	   -h                Print this help.

 #### Input for essCompress